Navigation

 How Do You Write Appraisal Gap Coverage Into a Real Estate Contract?

-Here's an example of an appraisal gap clause as written into a sales contract:
+Here's an example of an appraisal gap clause that can be written into the purchase agreement:

 "If the property does not appraise for the purchase price, the buyer agrees to pay up to $20,000.00 above the appraised value, but not to exceed the purchase price."

-The phrasing above should cover the appraisal gap shown in the example at the top of this post.
-There are many different ways to word this clause.
-But, again, your real estate agent will structure your appraisal gap guarantee to best match your needs.
+The wording above should take care of the appraisal gap mentioned in the example at the beginning of this post.
+Keep in mind, there are plenty of ways to phrase this clause.
+Your real estate agent will customize the appraisal gaps guarantee to fit your specific situation and ensure it meets your needs.

 What other tactics are used to get a contract accepted?